 The diversionary tactic worked perfectly.
 In no time Sandy was more familiar with Ewan Macoll, the Watersons, Martin Carthy and the Corrie Folk trio with Paddy Bell than he was with Jimi Hendrix or the Who.
 A love of traditional music was developing in him which was to affect the course of his life.
 By the time they were sixth-formers, Sandy and his brother had formed a folk group with two other schoolfriends and were playing semi-professionally on the north-east folk scene.
 The band, the Distillers, was to continue throughout University days in the seventies, only finishing as the student life came to an end and careers burgeoned at opposite ends of the country.

-In 1978, as an ambitious young teacher, Sandy came to work at Hummersknott School, where he soon fell in with colleagues Allen, Bob and Jim.
-Their enthusiasm, energy, friendship and self-deprecating sense of humour were highly infectious, and in no time at all Sandy found himself an integral member of Fourum., adding his musical and instrumental expertise to the band’s growing traditional repertoire and Allen’s unrelenting stream of ideas for new and original songs.
+Towards the end of the Autumn Term in 1977 Sandy was appointed to a Modern Languages post at Hummersknott School.
+News of his musical proficiency reached Fourum before he was due to start in the next term and they invited him to a rehearsal for a gig they had coming over the Christmas holidays.
+Sandy felt an immediate empathy with his future colleagues Allen, Bob and Jim.
+Their enthusiasm, energy, friendship and self-deprecating sense of humour were highly infectious.
+He joined them in their Christmas gig and from that time on Sandy found himself an integral member of Fourum, adding his musical and instrumental expertise to the band’s growing traditional repertoire and Allen’ unrelenting stream of ideas for new and original songs.
 Fourum went from strength to strength through the next decade, as their store of Swaledale songs and traditional material widened and grew, delighting audiences both at home and abroad with their entertaining blend of .music and humour.

 And so it has continued until the present day.
 Fourum has remained a constant and important part of what has been for Sandy a very full and busy life, combining a career in teaching with family and many musical interests.

 Over the years he has played and recorded with other bands, notably the Judith Haswell Band.
-Sandy, Judith and Frank Porter created a blend of harmony singing with instrumental accompaniment which resulted in two successful album releases within the last ten years.
+Sandy, Judith and Frank Porter created a blend of harmony singing with instrumental accompaniment which resulted in two successful album releases.

 From time to time Sandy plays his beloved Telecaster with local Blues band Vast Majority, a group of friends who enjoy playing for fundraising events in the Darlington area.